Yskra/docs/en/guide/plugins/first-plugin.md

 ---

-1. The first step in every plugin is the plugin manifest.
+1. The first step in every plugin is the plugin manifest (1-9 line).
 All fields of the manifest can be seen in [Reference.
 Plugin - Manifest](../../reference/plugin-manifest.md)

 2. The context (`ctx`) can also be found in [Reference.
-Plugin - Context](../../reference/plugin-context.md)
+Plugin - Context](../../reference/plugin-context.md) (12 line)

-3. It's not required, but a plugin may return a function that will be called when unmounting.
+3. It's not required, but a plugin may return a function that will be called when unmounting (15-17 line).
    - If you changed something via the application API - undo this here
    - All functions from the plugin context have an undoing effect that will run on unmount